apache/druid/docs/content/development/extensions-core/kinesis-ingestion.md

 refuse to start and in-flight tasks will fail.

-This endpoint can be used to clear the stored sequence numbers which will cause the supervisor to start reading from either the earliest or latest sequence numbers in Kinesis (depending on the value of `useEarliestOffset`).
+This endpoint can be used to clear the stored sequence numbers which will cause the supervisor to start reading from either the earliest or latest sequence numbers in Kinesis (depending on the value of `useEarliestSequenceNumber`).
 The supervisor must be running for this endpoint to be available.
 After the stored sequence numbers are cleared, the supervisor will automatically kill and re-create any active tasks so that tasks begin reading from valid sequence numbers.